The Uncertainty Principle in the Presence of Quantum Memory

 One way to think about uncertainty relations is via the following game (the uncertainty game) between two players, Alice and Bob.
-Before the game commences, Alice and Bob agree on two measurements $\obs$ and $\obst$.
-The game proceeds as follows: Bob creates a quantum state of his choosing and sends it to Alice.
-Alice then performs one of the two measurements and announces her choice of measurement to Bob.
-Bob's task is then to minimize his uncertainty about Alice's measurement outcome.
+Before the game commences, Alice and Bob agree on two measurements, $\obs$ and $\obst$.
+The game proceeds as follows: Bob prepares a particle in a quantum state of his choosing and sends it to Alice.
+Alice then performs one of the two measurements and announces her choice to Bob.
+Bob's task is to minimize his uncertainty about Alice's measurement outcome.
 This is illustrated in Figure~\ref{fig:1}.

-Equation~\eqref{eq:MaaUff} bounds Bob's uncertainty in the case that he has no quantum memory.
-However, if he does have access to a quantum memory, this bound can be beaten.
-To do so, Bob should maximally entangle his quantum memory with the state he sends to Alice.
+Equation~\eqref{eq:MaaUff} bounds Bob's uncertainty in the case that he has no quantum memory|all information Bob holds about the particle is classical, e.g., a description of its density matrix.
+However, with access to a quantum memory, Bob can beat this bound.
+To do so, he should maximally entangle his quantum memory with the particle he sends to Alice.
 Then, for any measurement she chooses, there is a measurement on Bob's memory which gives the same outcome as Alice obtains.
-Hence, for any observables, $\obs$ and $\obst$, the uncertainties $H(\obs)$ and $H(\obst)$ vanish, in clear violation of Equation~\eqref{eq:MaaUff}.
-More generally, the violation depends on the amount of entanglement between the system and the quantum memory.
+Hence, the uncertainties about both observables, $\obs$ and $\obst$, vanish, which shows that if one tries to generalize Equation~\eqref{eq:MaaUff} by replacing the measure of uncertainty about $\obs$ and $\obst$ used there (the Shannon entropy) by the entropy \emph{conditioned on the information in Bob's quantum memory}, the resulting relation no longer holds.

-We now proceed to state our uncertainty relation.
-It holds in the presence of quantum memory and provides a bound on the uncertainties of the measurement outcomes which depends on the amount of entanglement between the system, $\sys$, and the quantum memory, $\mem$.
-Mathematically, it is the following relation:\footnote{A related uncertainty relation has been conjectured in the literature~\cite{RenBoi09}, which is implied by the relation we derive.}
+We proceed by stating our uncertainty relation, which applies in the presence of a quantum memory.
+It provides a bound on the uncertainties of the measurement outcomes which depends on the amount of entanglement between the measured particle, $\sys$, and the quantum memory, $\mem$.
+Mathematically, it is the relation

+The uncertainty about the outcome of measurement $\obs$ given information stored in a quantum memory, $\mem$, is denoted by the conditional von Neumann entropy, $H(\obs|\mem)$.
+The additional term $H(\sys|\mem)$ appearing on the right hand side quantifies the amount of entanglement between the particle and the memory.
+We sketch the proof of this relation in the Methods section and defer the full proof to the Supplementary Information.